Welcome to your beginners' guide to meditation for overthinkers

 What this course will do… and what it won’t do

-Exhale, a beginners’ guide to meditation for overthinking online course, will give you the information, inspiration and tools you need, step-by-step, to enable you to start and continue meditating by creating a sustainable, regular meditation practice, and in doing so discover how to calm your overthinking mind.
+Exhale, a beginners’ guide to meditation for overthinking, will give you the information, inspiration and tools you need, step-by-step, so you can create a sustainable meditation practice, and in doing so calm your overthinking mind.
 It will provide you with a range of meditations of varying length, focus and use so you can choose the meditation that’s right for your needs on any given day.

 This course won’t make your overthinking vanish in a puff of smoke, nothing will do that so don’t believe anyone who tells you otherwise!
 It’s called meditation practice because it takes time and repetition to establish the habit and feel the benefits of meditation.
 The more you’re able to commit to this course the more you’ll get out of it.